 We are available by phone for our clients to answer urgent questions concerning their pets’ health when our office is closed.
 You can reach a doctor by calling our regular clinic number: 541-923-1638.

-The Animal Emergency Center (AEC) in Bend is equipped and staffed at all times to handle any immediate care or emergency your pet may require when our clinic is closed.
-Their phone number is 541-385-9110.
+Bend Veterinary Specialty and Emergency Center is equipped and staffed at all times to handle any immediate care or emergency your pet may require when our clinic is closed.
+Their phone number for emergencies is 541-385-9110.
+Their phone number for specialty is 541-312-2114.

 For horses, there is BEND EQUINE EMERGENCY SERVICES, which is staffed at ALL times by experienced emergency equine veterinarians and technicians.
 Your beloved horse will be monitored continuously through the night or weekend ensuring the highest quality care during your horse’s time of need.